| 2 min read

 10 OTHELLO 05_NEW

-If the future cash savings isn’t incentive enough, you should consider our planet’s needs.
+If saving money isn’t incentive enough, you should consider our planet’s needs.
 Resources are finite, and the impact the built environment has on the earth is high.
 If you’re interested in learning more about building a home that is beautiful, functional, and environmentally friendly, contact us to get your project started!

 Marin Ryles